Ultimate Comics: Avengers: Avengers vs. New Ultimates (Death of Spider-Man)

 A squad of S.H.I.E.L.D. agents arrives at the bridge and, during the momentary confusion caused by Spider-Man's appearance, shoot and attempt to apprehend Fury.
 Filled with remorse, The Punisher begs the agents to "punish him" for shooting an innocent kid.
 He is then knock out by one of the agents.
 Captain America promises Spider-Man that his wound is not fatal and commends him for taking a bullet for him without a second thought, stating that Spider-Man will be the best out of all of them when older.
 War Machine then arrives and blows up the bridge, causing everyone but Spider-Man, who uses his ability to stick to surfaces, to fall into the water below.
 Thor arrives and attempts to rescue them, damaging War Machine in the process.
 Blade manages to take down Black Widow, only to then be severely wounded himself by Iron Man, who was unaware that Blade was not actually super-powered.
 Carol Danvers calls for backup when she is hit by a police cruiser.

 While Nick Fury is in custody and Carol Danvers is taken to a S.H.I.E.L.D. hospital, the leadership of S.H.I.E.L.D. is given to Gregory Stark by the President of the United States.
 Gregory then takes Fury onto the Helicarrier U.S.S.
-Jimmy Carter where he reveals to him that he was the one who pitted the Ultimates against the Avengers.
+Jimmy Carter where he reveals to him that he pitted the Ultimates against the Avengers.
 Stark, in fact, was supplying the rebels of rogue states with smuggled Super-Soldiers in order to help the Pro-Democracy forces, thus fueling his ambitious agenda to put Triskelions all over the world.
 He then has his men shoot Fury and leave him for dead.

 Fury begins to transform, using the special pills he acquired from Tyrone Cash a few days prior, into a Hulk-type physique, thus protecting him from his wounds.
 The other Avengers, also having taken the pills, join Fury in confronting Gregory.
-However, Gregory reveals that he is prepared for any and all opposition to his plans by activating a nanite fleet in his body, imbuing him with Super-Powers.
+However, Gregory reveals that he is prepared for any and all opposition to his plans by activating a nanite fleet in his body, imbuing him with superpowers.
 He easily defeats the Avengers and, causing the U.S.S.
 Jimmy Carter to tilt, hurdles all of them but Fury over the edge.